Milk Packaging Makeovers – Materials to Coding

 Isn’t milk packaging sustainable already?

 We know what you’re thinking.
 ‘What’s wrong with plastic containers and Tetra Pak?’
 Well, plastic milk bottles are usually made of high density polyethylene (HDPE), which does not biodegrade in landfills and loses some of its tensile strength when recycled.
-And Tetra Pak cartons, although reasonably sumilkpackaging2stainable, require a dedicated recycling facility located in Brazil, due to their plastic coated lamination and the aluminum elements they contain.
+And Tetra Pak cartons, although reasonably sustainable, require a dedicated recycling facility located in Brazil, due to their plastic coated lamination and the aluminum elements they contain.
 It should be noted that both HDPE and Tetra Pak cartons are somewhat challenging materials to code with expire dates and batch numbers, at least until recently thanks to new ink development by various inkjet providers.

 GreenBottle: milk in a bag in a box